Deep links are becoming an essential part of the mobile marketer’s toolkit.

 Mobile users have high expectations.
 It’s not enough for apps to be fast, reliable, and secure — users demand a personalized experience.* And that’s exactly what deep links help you deliver.

-Deep linking allows marketers to fine-tune the way users interact with their app.
+Deep linking allows marketers and app developers to fine-tune the way users interact with their app.

 WIth deep links, mobile marketers can design personalized campaigns that help users — providing useful and relevant content instead of a boring “Come back!”
 CTA.